cssmillie/StrainFinder/README.md

 Strain Finder uses the EM algorithm to perform the optimization.
 Because EM only converges to a local optimum, but not necessarily a global optimum, you should run Strain Finder with many initial conditions and select the estimate with the best likelihood.
 Additionally, because the number of strains is not known in advance, you should run it for 2-N strains.
 You can select the optimal number of strains with model selection criteria, such as AIC, BIC, or the LRT.

 ## Quick start
-The input to Strain Finder is a cPickled numpy alignment (see details below).
+The input to Strain Finder is a cPickled numpy alignment (see "Preprocessing" details below).
 To generate this file, map your metagenomes against a reference, then use a variant caller (such as mpileup) to count the SNPs at every position. *It is important that you only include polymorphic positions in this alignment.* The reference should be limited to "core genes" shared by all strains, as copy number variation will distort the SNP frequencies that are associated with each strain.
 Once you have generated this file, you are ready to use Strain Finder.
-The easiest way to run Strain Finder:
+The easiest way to run StrainFinder is something like this:

 ```
 python StrainFinder.py --aln aln.cpickle -N 5 --max_reps 10 --dtol 1 --ntol 2 --max_time 3600 --converge --em em.cpickle --em_out em.cpickle --otu_out otu_table.txt --log log.txt --n_keep 3 --force_update --merge_output --msg